 (1) Any person who incites, causes, counsels or procures some other person to leave or post a bill on any building, fence, furniture, pillar, post, screen, tree, structure, wall or other object on or adjacent to a public place or vacant land in contravention of section 24A(1) or on or in any unoccupied vehicle in a public place in contravention of section 24A(2) commits an offence.

-Penalty: $10 000.
+Penalty: a fine of $10 000.

 (2) Notwithstanding any other enactment, the penalty in subsection (1) applies whether the offender is a natural person or a body corporate.

 [Section 24B inserted by No. 6 of 1996 s.
+7; amended by No. 30 of 2012 s.
 7.]

 24C.
 Offences by bodies corporate, liability of officers of in case of